lerwine/SetupAndConfig/README.md

 # SetupAndConfig

-Files and document for ServiceNow customizations
+Files and documents for ServiceNow customizations